dannystewart/evremixes/README.md

 2. If you meet the requirements, those scripts will then download and run a binary of the Python version.

 Binaries are scary, I know—they could be anything!
 But they're all compiled from [`evremixes.py`](evremixes.py).
 You can even see the compilation scripts I use (`pycompiler`).
 If you're ultra paranoid, I encourage you to just run the original Python script—but you'll need Python and all the dependencies, and for that you're on your own.

+### Hey, how'd you get the same URL to download a different script per OS?

+Glad you asked!
+In a neat bit of synergy with my [bot program](https://gitlab.dannystewart.com/danny/telegram-bots), that `/evdl` URL actually goes to a [special endpoint](https://gitlab.dannystewart.com/danny/telegram-bots/-/blob/main/app/startup/bots.py?ref_type=heads#L94) on my bot server that determines your user agent and serves up the correct script accordingly!

 ### Why is it prompting me to install the macOS Developer Tools?